Remove the public beta by deleting the beta profile

 To remove the developer beta immediately, you need to erase and restore your device.
 Then—if you have an archived backup—you can set up your device again from that backup.

-- For iPhone 8 or later: Press and quickly release the Volume Up button.
-Press and quickly release the Volume Down button.
-Then, press and hold the Side button until you see the recovery-mode screen.
+- For iPhone 8 or later: Press and quickly release the volume up button.
+Press and quickly release the volume down button.
+Then, press and hold the side button until you see the recovery mode screen.

-- For iPhone 7, iPhone 7 Plus, or iPod touch (7th generation): Press and hold the Sleep/Wake and Volume Down buttons at the same time.
+- For iPhone 7, iPhone 7 Plus, or iPod touch (7th generation): Press and hold the Sleep/Wake and volume down buttons at the same time.
 Don't release the buttons when you see the Apple logo.
 Continue to hold both buttons until you see the recovery mode screen.

-- For iPhone 6s and earlier, iPad with Home button, or iPod touch (6th generation or earlier): Press and hold the Sleep/Wake and Home buttons at the same time.
+- For iPhone 6s and earlier, iPad with a Home button, or iPod touch (6th generation or earlier): Press and hold the Sleep/Wake and Home buttons at the same time.
 Don't release the buttons when you see the Apple logo.
 Continue to hold both buttons until you see the recovery mode screen.

 - Wait for the restore to finish.
 If asked, enter your Apple ID and password, which disables Activation Lock.
 If the restore process won't finish, learn what to do.

-If you see this alert, it means that the version of iOS beta on your device expired and you need to update.
+If you see this alert, it means that the version of iOS or iPadOS beta on your device expired and you need to update.
 Tap Settings > General > Software Update and install the update.